max9001/Kelp-Canopy-Mapping/notes/outline.md

 				- This raises the question, Can this task be automated?

-	- existing digital data for kelp maps
+	- existing digital data and automation techniques for kelp maps

 		- California Department of Fish and Wildlife shapefiles derived from aerial surveys (https://wildlife.ca.gov/Conservation/Marine/Kelp/Aerial-Kelp-Surveys)